zarpafantasma/corpus_rythmos/README.md

 ### List of Active Applications

 #### 1. RTM CLIMATE (Atmospheric Monitor)
-The comprehensive implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
+The first operational implementation of RTM Theory,a comprehensive implementation of RTM Theory applied to Rhythmic Meteorology and extreme climate physics.
 This unified dual-module system scans real-time satellite telemetry to detect topological fractures in the atmosphere—predicting hurricane rapid intensification with a ~11.6-hour lead time—while also tracking extreme atmospheric phase transitions.

 * **Status:** Operational / Proof of Concept
 * **Domain:** Atmospheric Thermodynamics & Multiscale Climate Physics